Mining Claims Map — Manitoba

 Key minerals: nickel, copper, zinc, gold, lithium, cesium.
 Notable deposits: Thompson Nickel Belt, Flin Flon VMS, Snow Lake, Tanco.
 Mining districts: Thompson, Flin Flon, Snow Lake, Lynn Lake.

-The Manitoba Mining and Petroleum administers mineral rights in Manitoba.
-Claim data is accessible through Manitoba Mineral Titles Online.
+The Manitoba Economic Development, Investment, Trade and Natural Resources administers mineral rights in Manitoba.
+Claim data is accessible through iMaQs (Integrated Mining and Quarrying System).

 How to Create a Mining Claims Map for Manitoba